aeternity/protocol/AENS.md

 ## Mechanisms

-It is unclear what a good mechanism for a naming system would look like.
+It is unclear what a good distribution mechanism for a naming system would look like.
 If we imagine two actors both being interested in the same name, what would a »fair« solution be to resolve this?

 Fees are the main mechanism to discourage spam and squatting.
 This initial version will burn the governance fee, in order to enable us